mrrys00/sem06-embedded/esp/radio/README.md

 1. Insert the card into ESP-32's slot
 1. Run the software (or press `RESET` if it's already running)
 1. After a few seconds press `PLAY`
-1. Radio should be available at the headphone jack socket.
+1. Radio should be available at the headphone jack socket *(MicroSD card can be safely removed now)*.
 If not, verify the config and try again
 1. To change the station, just repeat these steps from the beginning

 ## Config